Understanding Multistationarity of Fully Open Reaction Networks: Chemical reaction network theory

-We used the \texttt{dsolve} command of \texttt{Maple} to numerically solve the ODE system obtained after substituting these values into \eqref{eq:chemotherapy_ODE} with the initial conditions $x_1(0)=1$ and $x_2(0)=5$.
-The plot of the trajectories of the ODE solution is shown in Figure~\ref{fig:chemotherapy_ODE_solution_plot}.
-This shows the system is not reaching a steady state as the value of $x_1$ is not stabilizing at a fixed value no matter how long we wait.

-Solving the system of equations obtained by letting $\dot{x}=0$ in \eqref{eq:chemotherapy_ODE} for any fixed choice of parameter values, we get only one solution $x=(0,0)$.
-However this steady state can be achieved only in the case where $x_1(0)=0$.
+In the case of the simple chemotherapy network in Examples~\ref{ex:chemotherapy} and \ref{ex:chemotherapy_ODE} for any choice of parameter values $k\in\R_{>0}^3$, it is readily seen from the steady state equations that the only steady state is $x=(0,0)$.
+However this steady state can be attained only in the case where $x_1(0)=0$.
 The steady state $(0,0)$ is an unstable steady state because any generic solution, no matter how close it gets to it, eventually moves away from it ($x_1$ starts diverging to infinity).
 Although stability of steady states is important, we do not focus on stability in the rest of this paper.